“Knowing yourself is the beginning of all wisdom.”

 Below is a sample Lesson from the e-course 100 Days of Art Journal Therapy

-This expressive art exercise invites you to create visual representations of different parts of yourself so that you can better understand your inner landscape.
+This collage exercise invites you to create visual representations of different parts of yourself so that you can better understand your inner landscape.

 - Old magazines and books